mgarcia175/Music-Realm/README.md

 + Allows the user to add, list, and remove their known songs
 + Allows the user to add, list, and remove their known artists
 + Allows the user to customize these submission by removing, adding and assigning their songs to the song's corresponding artist
++ Allows the user to update the song's/artist's information, if needed

 Let's go through it!